 We are here for an aerodynamics lesson about ground-effect-stall and a pilot lesson about decision making and integrity.
-If you keep within your aircraft's limitations you should never have to be familiar with ground-effect-stall, but learning about it will become useful to you when dealing with takeoff and landing performance.
+If you keep within your aircraft's limitations you should never have to be familiar with ground-effect-stall, but it is possible you be impacted during a balked landing.
+I do cover the topic in greater detail here: How ground effect affects stall angle of attack.
 The lesson about decision making and integrity boils down to this: you sometimes have to step forward and say no. Doing so can move those doing the asking into reconsidering an unsafe act.
 And if it doesn't, it gets you out of harm's way.

 Oh yes, there is another lesson.
 If you have ever been asked to perform a functional check flight that borders on becoming a real test flight, consider the minute details and the high level of skill required by this flight test team.
 Have you been adequately trained?
 More about this: Functional Check Flights.

 - Date: 2 April 2011

 - Operator: Gulfstream Aerospace

 - Fatalities: 4 of 4 crew, 0 of 0 passengers

 - Airports: (Departure) Roswell International Air Center Airport, NM (ROW/KROW) USA; (Destination) Roswell International Air Center Airport, NM (ROW/KROW) USA